HawaSaid/COMP432-GroupO/README.md

   - Sample Dataset 2
   - Sample Dataset 3
   - README.md
-  - task1.py
+  - task1.py                     # Task 1
-  - task2-ImageNet.py
+  - task2-ImageNet.py            # Task 2 using ImageNet Pre-trained Encoder
-  - task2-PreTrainedModel.py
+  - task2-PreTrainedModel.py     # Task 2 using Encoder from Task 1

 # The datasets are obtained using the sources below<br/>
 <ol>